steelbrain/linter/docs/types/ui-provider-v1.md

 **Q**: Which versions of messages may the UI provider receive?

-**A**: The UI provider may receive all types of messages the base linter can accept depending on the providers.
+**A**: The UI provider may receive any version of messages the base linter can accept depending on the providers.

 **Q**: Under what circumstances is the `filePath` null for `onDid{Begin,Finish}Linting`?